-The changes in basic and diluted earnings (loss) per share were driven by the same factors as net income which are discussed in Consolidated Net Income and Results of Operations and the changes from period to period in the weighted average number of common shares outstanding.
-The changes in normalized earnings per share and normalized earnings attributable to common shareholders were affected by the same drivers as basic earnings (loss) per share, but also the adjustments between income (loss) per share and normalized earnings per share described under Non-GAAP Financial Measures.
+The changes in basic and diluted earnings per share were driven by the same factors as net income which are discussed in Consolidated Net Income and Results of Operations and the changes from period to period in the weighted average number of common shares outstanding.
+The changes in normalized earnings per share and normalized earnings attributable to common shareholders were affected by the same drivers as basic earnings per share, but also the adjustments between net income per share and normalized earnings per share described under Non-GAAP Financial Measures.

 See Liquidity and Capital Resources for discussion of the key drivers of the changes in net cash flows from operating activities.
-AFFO for the three months ended June 30, 2021 was lower than the corresponding period in 2020 mainly due to lower AFFO from our U.S. and Ontario contracted facilities driven by the factors described in Consolidated Net Income and Results of Operations, higher sustaining capital expenditures, the AFFO impact of the third tranche of LLR Proceeding invoices paid during the quarter and higher current income tax expenses impacting AFFO.
-These factors were partially offset by higher AFFO from our Alberta Commercial facilities mainly due to higher realized power pricing and lower net finance expense in 2021.
-AFFO for the six months ended June 30, 2021 was higher than the corresponding period in 2020 primarily due to higher AFFO from our Alberta Commercial facilities, mainly due to higher realized power pricing, and lower net finance expense in 2021.
-These increases were partially offset by lower AFFO from our U.S. and Ontario contracted facilities driven by the factors described in Consolidated Net Income and Results of Operations, the AFFO impact of the second and third tranches of LLR Proceeding invoices paid during the period and higher sustaining capital expenditures in 2021.
+AFFO for the three months ended September 30, 2021 was lower than the corresponding period in 2020 mainly due to: lower AFFO from our U.S. contracted facilities; higher sustaining capital expenditures, net of accrued insurance recoveries on the sustaining capital expenditures related to the Genesee 2 forced outage; and lower net finance expense impacting AFFO in 2020 primarily due to higher AFFO from our Alberta Commercial facilities, mainly due to higher realized power pricing, and lower net finance expense impacting AFFO in 2021.
+These increases were partially offset by lower AFFO from our U.S. and Ontario contracted facilities, the AFFO impact of the second and third tranches of LLR Proceeding invoices paid during the period and higher sustaining capital expenditures, in 2021.
+Additional details pertaining to operational variances described above can be found in the respective sections in Consolidated Net Income and Results of Operations.